-- 1. There are approximately 0.0 AC of storm water that originate up gradient from the site and flow across the site through an onsite BMP.
-No upstream stormwater exists. - Temporary BMPs will be installed prior to soil disturbing construction activity.
-Silt fencing will be placed along the down-gradient sides of the property and limits of construction to prevent silt from escaping the construction area during permanent BMP construction. - 3.
+- There is no storm water that originates up gradient from the site and flow across the site through an onsite BMP. - Temporary BMPs will be installed prior to soil disturbing construction activity.
+Silt fencing will be placed along the down-gradient sides of the property and limits of construction to prevent silt from escaping the construction area during UST construction. - 3.
 A gravel construction entrance exists on site to reduce vehicle "tracking" onto adjoining streets.
 A concrete washout pit may be used to collect all excess concrete during construction, if needed. - 4.
 Temporary BMPs for this project will protect surface water or groundwater from turbid water, phosphorus, sediment, oil and other contaminants, which may mobilize in stormwater flows by slowing the flow of runoff to allow sediment and suspended solids to settle out of the runoff. - Practices may also be implemented on site for interim and permanent stabilization.
-Stabilization practices may include but are not limited to establishment of temporary vegetation; establishment of permanent vegetation; mulching; geotextiles; sod stabilization; vegetative buffer strips; protection of existing trees and vegetation; and other similar measures. - 6.
-There are no sensitive features or surface streams within the boundaries of the project that would require temporary BMPs.
+Stabilization practices may include but are not limited to establishment of temporary vegetation; establishment of permanent vegetation; mulching; geotextiles; sod stabilization; vegetative buffer strips; protection of existing trees and vegetation; and other similar measures. - There are no sensitive features or surface streams within the boundaries of the project that would require temporary BMPs.
 The temporary onsite BMPs will be used to treat stormwater runoff before it leaves the project and prevent pollutants from entering into surface streams or any sensitive features down gradient of the site.